-When winter starts to break and the promise of blue spring skies are just around the corner, you’ll find that there’s nothing more perfect than that first glimpse of an English snowdrop.
-With its pure white flowers hanging gently above the melting snow, its promise that the worst of winter is over is enough to melt the coldest of hearts.
+When winter starts to break and the promise of blue spring skies is just around the corner, you’ll find that there’s nothing more perfect than a glimpse of your first English snowdrop.
+With pure white flowers hanging gently above the melting snow, its promise that the worst of winter is now over is enough to melt the coldest of hearts.

 For best results you should buy your plants in the spring otherwise known as ‘in the green’.
 This means that the bulb has been either protected or grown on in soil, or that the bulbs have been wrapped to preserve their moisture.
 Either way there should be in full leaf.
 If they are not, don’t buy them!

 There are over 100 species in the wild, and if that doesn't make them difficult to identify they will also hybridise between species.
 It’s a little easier for the English gardener though, as there are generally no more than half a dozen varieties grown commercially in the UK.
 The commonest types and varieties of snowdrop are as follows.

 Common Snowdrop – Galanthus nivalis: This is the most common species available and is seen by many as the ‘traditional’ snowdrop.
 It grows to a height of around 4-6 inches and flowers from January to March.
 Given the right weather it can flower long into April.

 The Double Snowdrop - Galanthus nivalis 'Flore Pleno': This is a double-flowered variety of the common snowdrop.
 It is very similar but with a much bigger flower by comparison.
 It requires exactly the same conditions and is also ideal for naturalisation.

 The Crimean Snowdrop – Galanthus plicatus: This is a much taller variety growing up to 1ft in height.
 It has distinctive pleated leaves, and flowers from January until March.